ibaaj/pi-nesy/README.md

 See in `./config_files` for config examples.

-## Parse and aggregated the results
+## Parse and aggregate the results

 To parse and aggregate the results obtained with Pi-NeSy, you can run: